pkzrnvch/library-website-layout/README.md

 ```
 python render_website.py
 ```
-After that you can access the website by following `http://127.0.0.1:5500/index1.html`
+After that you can access the website using the following link: `http://127.0.0.1:5500/index1.html`

 ### Website preview